Intel CEO sold shares before chip security flaw disclosed

 GBH Insights Chief Strategy Analyst Daniel Ives says Krzanich's stock sale was "cookie cutter" and not a concern.

-Krzanich made about $25 million in profits, before taxes, from the sale, which was disclosed in government filings made at the time.
+Krzanich made about US$25m in profits, before taxes, from the sale, which was disclosed in government filings made at the time.
 The sale allowed Krzanich to whittle his holdings down to about 250,000 shares, the minimum he is required to own under Intel's rules.

 Two hardware bugs can be exploited to allow the memory content of a computer to be leaked.
 Such a leak could potentially expose stored passwords and other sensitive data, including personal photos, emails and instant messages.